Information for Inventors

 Payment of USPTO Fees

 Accepted applicants will receive pro bono patent services from licensed patent agents or attorneys, but will be responsible for all United States Patent and Trademark Office filing, searching, examination and issuance fees.
+For example, the USPTO filing fees are around $480.00 for a small entity and the filing fees are around $240.00 for a micro entity.
+A full fee schedule and micro-entity status eligibility can be found on the USPTO website.
 Applicants will also be responsible for all maintenance fees if the patent issues.

 The Chicago-Kent Patent Hub does not provide legal advice, and its services are limited to screening applicants for eligibility and referring those applicants to volunteer attorneys for evaluation and possible representation.